swift-nav/esthri/README.md

 - Run with the `ESTHRI_AWS_COMPAT_MODE` environment variable set

 In this mode, esthri will attempt to transparently invoke the real `aws` tool if it encounters a command it cannot handle.
-For this to work, the original `aws` tool should be available as `aws.real`.
+For this to work, the path to the real `aws` tool should be put in an environment variable named `ESTHRI_AWS_PATH`.
+For
+example: `ETHRI_AWS_PATH=/usr/bin/aws`.
+If this environment variable is not specified then esthri will default to invoking `aws.real` as the `aws` tool.

 ```
 $ ln -s /usr/local/bin/aws /usr/local/bin/aws.real